Badami Caves – Splendor in Rocks

 Starting out in the morning at 7.45 AM, we drove to Pune via Mumbai Pune Expressway and then took the National Highway NH4.
 By the time we reached Belgaum, it was 5.30 PM in the evening.
 We had decided to stop over at a hotel in Belgaum for the night.

-Next day morning we took the Bachi – Raipur state highway upto Lokapur, and then hit the road to Badami.
+Next day morning we took the Bachi – Raipur state highway up to Lokapur, and then hit the road to Badami.
 This stretch of the road passes through the countryside.
-It is best covered during the daylight as it can get confusing for travelers who are not familiar with the route.
+It is best covered during the daylight as it can get confusing for travellers who are not familiar with the route.
 Relying heavily on the Google Maps we drove by.
 A few marigold and sunflower fields on the way presented a pretty sight.

 By the noon we reached Badami.
 Checking in at the Karnataka State Tourism guest house, located near the caves, we had a quick lunch and headed for the caves, with pointers from the manager on the sites worth seeing.
 The narrow congested lanes in Badami, with cluster of houses on both sides, gave little idea of the wonderful heritage that lies behind.